 b.
 Service members shall file their complaint within 90 calendar days (120 calendar days for Reserve Complaints) of the incident or, in the case of a series of incidents, within 90 calendar days (120 calendar days for Reserve Complaints) from the most recent incident.
 Service members are highly encouraged to consult with an EOA prior to submitting a complaint.
 Late reporting may impact the subject commander's ability to effectively investigate the allegation.
-In the case of a complaint filed by a RC service member not in an active-duty status, or in which a RC service member not in an active-duty status, of the offending incident; such a complaint is also referred to as a "Reserve complaint".
+In the case of a complaint filed by a RC service member not in an active-duty status, or in which a RC service member not in an active-duty status, or for the complaint, the complaint should be filed within 120 calendar days of the offending incident; such a complaint is also referred to as a "Reserve complaint".
 Regardless of whether a complainant submits a PAC complaint within the above time limits, a commander has the discretion to take appropriate actions necessary to maintain good order and discipline.
 Commanders may also take appropriate follow-on actions within the scope of their authorities.